reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../example/views/GlitterStyle.css
 ~~~

-Note that how the CSS and static assets are entirely handled by webpack.
+Note that CSS and static assets are handled by webpack,
-If you
+and you can customize how CSS and static assets are handled by customizing the webpack configuration.
+We referer to the Customization Manual for how to customize the webpack configuration.

-Also note that all types of static assets are supported
+Also note that all types of static assets are supported.
-(If you are curious;
+(If you are curious,
-We achieve this by using the `file-loader` as fallback, that is a webpack "fallback loader" that applies to all files that don't have a loader.)
+we achieve this by using the `file-loader` as fallback,
-All assests are file-loader static assets

-how CSS, fonts, and images are used with Reframe's default setup (i.e. Reframe's default webpack configuration).

-Custom webpack configuration.
-See Customization Manual.
+i.e. we apply the `file-loader` to all files that are not handled by any loader.)

 #### Async Data

+A common

 ~~~js
 !INLINE ../example/pages/GameOfThronesPage.html.js